 - Review personal issues specific to each individual business owner such as age, health conditions, and generational transfer of control to family, long-time employees, or third parties.

-VRC can assess the business, determine a valuation and highlight changes that may result in increases in value.
+VRC can assess the business, determine a valuation, and highlight changes that may result in increases in value.
 Once a buyer is identified we can help assess deal offers.
 VRC also often provides a fairness opinion on the transaction.

 Legacy is an important consideration for business owners and company stakeholders.

-Determining when and how to smoothly transition ownership in a company to family or employees is vital to the continued success of the business and retention of wealth business creates.
+Determining when and how to smoothly transition ownership in a company to family or employees is vital to the continued success of the business and retention of wealth the business creates.